FREQUENTLY ASKED QUESTIONS

 WHAT IS THERAPY LIKE?

 Each therapy session is unique to the individual and their specific goals.
-When a client is a child or a teen, sessions may involve the therapist meeting with the caregiver alone, the child alone, the caregiver and child together, and any combination of the above.
+When a client is a minor, sessions may involve the therapist meeting with the caregiver alone, the teen alone, the caregiver and teen together, and any combination of the above.
 Therapy is a relationship, and as such, it is an interactive process.

 WHAT WILL THE FIRST SESSION BE LIKE?